TaliBytes/ClipHist/README.md

     - Update `User=your-username` by replacing "your-username" with your profile name.
     - Update `ExecStart=/usr/bin/python3 /path/to/ClipHist.py` by replacing "path/to/ClipHist.py" to whatever directory ClipHist.py is stored in our your system.

-3. Enable the service by running `sudo systemctl enable --now ClipHist.service`
+3. Enable the service by running `sudo systemctl enable ClipHist.service` then start it with `sudo systemctl start ClipHist.service`
-4. Verify the service is working by runnign `journalctl -u ClipHist.service`
+4. Verify the service is working by running using `systemctl status ClipHist.service` and logs using `journalctl -u ClipHist.service`

 If you make a change to the program, run `sudo systemctl restart ClipHist.service`.